MMMarmelade/edit-distance/README.md

 ![above is the edit-distances table, below is the subproblem directions table, 1 means left, 2 means upper, 3 means left and upper.](https://github.com/MMMarmelade/edit-distance/blob/master/2020-01-23_edit_distance.png)

+above is the edit-distances table, below is the subproblem directions table, 1 means left, 2 means upper, 3 means left and upper.

+And left corresponding to insert, upper corresponding to delete, left and upper corresponding to replace or copy

 ed[6][6] equals to 3, that means S1 transform to S2 need 3 editing operations at least.

+The below table named B[][].
+Starting from the B[6][6], we get a 3(left and up), thus the next step is B[5][5]; and here we get a 1(left), so the next one is B[5][4], and so on.
+Eventually, the sequence of operations is "replace, delete, copy, copy, copy, insert, copy", "replace, delete, insert" need extra operation, therefore, the total operation cost is 3, which equals to ed[6][6].

 *above upgraded at 22/1/2020